dalacost/strava_hack_tools/README.md

 Strava hacks script collection
 ===============================

-I will uploading here my collections of scripts to get some hacks from Strava....
+I will uploading here my collections of scripts to get some hacks from Strava.... for python3

 ## Installing on MacOSX
     sudo easy_install pip